For some reason, I took on a few bigger knitting projects all at the same time.

 Mom and I have both had some difficulty sleeping, so are turning to Fitbit.

 Sleep is a precious commodity – as one learns when it is disturbed on a regular basis.
 I am a night owl and Mom used to be an early riser, though now tends to sleep in a bit more.
 Sometimes it is apparent that she hasn’t slept well, as she is exhausted in the morning and sleeps in longer than usual.
 Fortunately, she doesn’t have to get up for work, unlike some of us!
 I have not been sleeping well either, so we have two grouchy people living in a small space – not a good scenario.
 Continue reading “are we sleeping yet?”

 Just a note, I don’t do formal book reviews or critiques.
 I merely comment on what I thought was useful or interesting.
 I do this with all books; some of my comments are posted on the Goodreads site, though may bring some of my comments over to the blog.

 I thought I would mention some books that I am reading on aging.
 The first is: Dancing with Elephants and is described/reviewed on Goodreads; the author also has a blog.
 Continue reading “books on aging #1”

 It’s been a while since my last rant, so here we go ….

-Every so often, I am struck by the lack of basic manners displayed by some people, many of then in their early 20s.
+Every so often, I am struck by the lack of basic manners displayed by some people … many of them happen to be younger people.
 They don’t offer a seat to an older person or they cut in front of others in line or they don’t consider that their actions may affect people around them.
 They talk loudly.
 They don’t move over a little to allow two-way traffic on the sidewalk.
 Sometimes, people don’t seem to notice they are sharing the space with other people.
 They focus on their smartphones or otherwise ignore anyone they don’t know.
 Continue reading “rant: manners, really?”

 Sometimes it’s not easy to find the good when the bad seems all-consuming.